imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Why Not

 Many folks might find the experience cumbersome or annoying.
-And, acesss to your system is dependent on the accompanying authenticator app that generates the code.
+And, access to your system is dependent on the accompanying authenticator app that generates the code.

 #### Goals